nathanemac/ProxTV.jl/README.md

 ProxTV.jl is a Julia package that provides a collection of exact and inexact proximal operators.
 This includes the Total Variation (TV) regularization with any p-norm.

 This package is a Julia implementation of the ProxTV package for MATLAB and Python which is available [here](https://github.com/albarji/proxTV).
+Behind those implementations, there is a C++ library that provides the core of the proximal operators.

 ## How to Use